traws0/ngnk-windows/readme.txt

- AX - like AA but also accepts a separate arg called x, which is *not* consumed fns with ugly names (eg trailing "_" or uppercase) might not follow the conventions /*0*/ after an arg means "not consumed", /*1*/ means "consumed" errors error-reporting fns return a null ptr after consuming their args: err("msg",x,y,z) - generic error. x,y,z are optional
+ AX - like AA but also accepts a separate arg called x, which is *not* consumed fns with ugly names (eg trailing "_" or uppercase) might not follow the conventions /*0*/ after an arg means "not consumed", /*1*/ means "consumed" symbols symbols are represented similarly to ints and int lists. the following fns handle I <-> C* conversions:
+ I syc(C)  - make a single-char symbol
+ I sym(C*) - make a symbol from a ptr to memory C*syv(I)  - get a ptr to the '\0'-terminated name of a symbol errors error-reporting fns return a null ptr after consuming their args: err("msg",x,y,z) - generic error. x,y,z are optional